luismarques-io/luismarques-io/README.md

 <h2>About</h2>
 <p>
-  Coordinated efforts in teams of individuals with complementary expertise, at fast pace and self-starter environments, from startups to a Fortune 500 company.
+  <b>Coordinated efforts in teams</b> of individuals with complementary expertise, at fast pace and self-starter environments, from startups to a Fortune 500 company.
 </p>
 <p>
-  Lead Software Engineer in the planning, creation and architecture of a full-featured neuroscience platform to study human behavior, from conception to being used in multiple continents.
+  <b>Lead Software Engineer</b> in the planning, creation and architecture of a full-featured neuroscience platform to study human behavior, from conception to being used in multiple continents.
 </p>
 <p>
-  Full Stack Software Engineer in the development of the #1 marketplace for video games in Portugal, building it from zero, implementing ideas from the community.
+  <b>Full Stack Software Engineer</b> in the development of the #1 marketplace for video games in Portugal, building it from zero, implementing ideas from the community.
 </p>

 <h2>Languages</h2>
 <p>